AcceleratedLinux/accelerated-linux/linux/Documentation/security/keys/core.rst

      "key" is the ID of the key to be watched.

-     "queue_fd" is a file descriptor referring to an open "/dev/watch_queue" which manages the buffer into which notifications will be delivered.
+     "queue_fd" is a file descriptor referring to an open pipe which manages the buffer into which notifications will be delivered.

      "filter" is either NULL to remove a watch or a filter specification to indicate what events are required from the key.